 - As part of that marathon series she set the course record for the Antarctic Ice Marathon.

 - In 2014 she also attempted the Marathon des Sables again.

-- in July 2014 she ran the Rio marathon and in doing so broke two of her own Guiness world records (read more here).
+- In July 2014 she ran the Rio marathon and in doing so broke two of her own Guinness world records (read more here).

-- In October and November 2014 she ran seven marathons in seven consecutive days, finishing with an emphatic win (read more here).
+- During October and November 2014 she ran seven marathons in seven consecutive days, finishing with an emphatic win (read more here).

 - In February 2015 she took on the challenge of running a marathon a day for seven days – each on a different continent (read more here).